DataIntellectTech/TorQ/docs/analyticslib.md

 ```

-We can create the input dictionary in the following way to specifiy the by clause of the `ffill` utility:
+We can create the input dictionary in the following way to specify the by clause of the `ffill` utility:

 ```
 q)args:(`table`by)!(table;`sym)